Mediel/DiscordArchitect/README.md

 When running in test mode (`--test-mode` or `TestMode: true` in configuration):

 1. **Resource Tracking**: All created resources (category, channels, role) are tracked
+2. **Post-Run Verification**: Automatic verification that all resources exist and have correct permissions
-2. **Verification Prompt**: After creation, you'll be asked to verify resources in Discord
+3. **Verification Prompt**: After creation, you'll be asked to verify resources in Discord
-3. **Cleanup Option**: You can choose to delete all created resources automatically
+4. **Cleanup Option**: You can choose to delete all created resources automatically
-4. **Safe Testing**: Perfect for testing configurations without cluttering your server
+5. **Safe Testing**: Perfect for testing configurations without cluttering your server

 **Test Mode Flow:**
 ```